colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 }
 ```

-Now, make another update to the `evaluateGame()` method so that it checks for a draw and if true, returns an `MoveResult` object that indicates that the game has ended with a draw:
+Now, make another update to the `evaluateGame()` method so that it checks for a draw and if true, returns a `MoveResult` object that indicates that the game has ended with a draw:

 ```js
 evaluateGame(board) {